 - Children who are not Australian citizens or ordinarily resident in Australia, nor present in Australia, on the day an application for child support is made (s 24(1)(b), Assessment Act), provided that an application for child support assessment may be made in the case of such a child where the application is made under 25 of the Assessment Act.

-Does it matter if a parent or the child lives outside Australia?
+Does it matter to obtain child support if a parent or the child lives outside Australia?

 We consider here what is the position if a parent is not resident of Australia and the child is not an Australian citizen, ordinarily resident in Australia or present in Australia when application for child support is made.